 If you’re planning a trip to Paris for the first time, you’re probably thrilled, slightly overwhelmed, and maybe even a bit baffled as to where to begin.
-This travel guide is for you.
-My husband and I recently got back from a 12 day stay there and I’m sharing all.
+This comprehensive travel guide is for you.
+And even if this isn’t your first trip, you might find a few helpful tips here!
+My husband and I recently got back from a 12 day stay there and I’m sharing everything.
+Even though I tried to be as thorough as possible, there are still many other things to do in the City of Lights not mentioned here.

 My husband and I were in Paris during the last two weeks of May to celebrate our anniversary, so we didn’t have much flexibility regarding our travel dates.
-That being said, the timing turned out to be very fortuitous.
-Temperatures ranged from upper 50’s to lower 70’s, staying mostly in the mid-60’s.
+However, the timing turned out very well for us!
+Temperatures ranged from upper 50’s to lower 70’s Fahrenheit, staying mostly in the mid-60’s.
 It only rained maybe three out of the 12 days we were there, and since the weather was a bit cooler, it was perfect for doing lots of sightseeing and walking (a lot!) around the city.
-Local Parisians told us that warmer summer temperatures last from June through September.
+Local Parisians told us that warmer summer temperatures last from June through September, but that’s also when it’s most crowded.

 We stayed at a small boutique hotel in the 17th arrondissement that was a two-minute walk from two different Metro stops.
 Its location worked really well for us: it was about a 10-miute walk from Gare Saint-Lazare (one of the six largest railway stations in Paris); a 20-minute walk from Galleries de Lafayette and Printemps department stores; and 30-minute walk from Sacré-Coeur Basilica.